ArdaAras/ArdaAras/README.md

 💬 About me

-Expert software/data engineer focusing on data and cloud tech and currently working on 'Insight' data analysis project.
+Expert software/data engineer focusing on data and cloud tech and working on the 'Investing.com ETL with AWS' data project.

 💻 Technologies I am familiar with: